 Epistemic vs. non-epistemic acts.
-It has been argued that a decision-theoretic framework - cognitive ([6], [2]:127-9) or otherwise ([1]) - can be invoked to justify experimentation.
+It has been argued that a decisiontheoretic framework - cognitive ([6], [2]:127-9) or otherwise ([1]) - can be invoked to justify experimentation.
 However that may be, that is not the project we are engaged in here.
 Our application of cognitive decision theory is concerned with purely epistemic acts; the act of performing a particular experiment, however epistemically motivated, is a non-epistemic act.
-That is, we assume only that, given that one has received a given piece of evidence (against one's will or otherwise), epistemic rationality requires that one then perform the epistemic act of altering one's doxastic state in the manner that, in the light of that evidence, maximizes expected epistemic utility.
+That is, we assume only that, given that one has received a given piece of evidence (against one's will or otherwise), epistemic rationality requires that one then perform the epistemic act of altering one's belief state in the manner that, in the light of that evidence, maximizes expected epistemic utility.
 Whether and how a cognitive decision theory for epistemic acts could be integrated into a satisfactory decision theory, paying due respect to epistemic goods, for choices among non-epistemic acts (including evidence-gathering acts) is an important question, but, again, not one that we are concerned with here.

-3 Conditionalization and maximization of expected epistemic utility
+3 Conditionalisation and maximization of expected epistemic utility

-This section contains our claims in defense of conditionalization.
+This section contains our claims in defense of conditionalisation.
 We proceed in three steps.
 In section 3.1 we define the notion of a constant act, and a relation we call recommendation between probability distributions.
 We note an important consequence of our assumption that an epistemically rational agent always chooses the epistemic act that maximizes expected epistemic utility: for some utility functions, there exist probability distributions that the ideal agent is forbidden to hold on the grounds that they fail to 'recommend' themselves.
-In section 3.2 we use the notion of recommendation to define a class of updating policies, quasi-conditionalization (QC), and we prove (for an arbitrary epistemic utility function) that QC is optimal.
-In section 3.3 we characterize (Corollary 1) a set of epistemic utility functions for which conditionalization is optimal.
-We also prove (Corollary 2; again for an arbitrary epistemic utility function) that in any case conditionalization is optimal if it is even coherent, in the sense that the probabilities conditionalization would have the agent adopt are not ones that his own utility function forbids him ever to hold.
+In section 3.2 we use the notion of recommendation to define a class \mathcal{QC} of epistemic acts, the quasi-conditionalising acts, and we prove (for an arbitrary epistemic utility function) that each act in \mathcal{QC} maximizes expected epistemic utility.
+In section 3.3 we characterize (Corollary 2) a set of epistemic utility functions for which conditionalisation is optimal.
+We also prove (Corollary 1; again for an arbitrary epistemic utility function) that in any case conditionalisation is optimal if it is even coherent, in the sense that the probabilities conditionalisation would have the agent adopt are not ones that his own utility function forbids him ever to hold.